 You may require only a couple of weeks’ extension to your submission deadline – often to accommodate unexpected short periods of delay.
 An extension of up to 4 weeks can be sought via our standard short-term extension request process.
 The Extension to Submission Deadline Request form can be accessed by your departmental Graduate Administrator (via the PGRE Team Moodle site).
 You and your supervisor(s) should complete the form and submit it, via email, to the PGRE Team for approval.
 Wherever possible, please complete and submit this request at least 7 days ahead of your original expected submission date.
 This will ensure you receive a decision before your submission is due.

-In response to COVID-19, the University introduced the Extended Tuition Fee Stipend (ETFS).
-All PGR students who are expected to submit their thesis before 04 October 2023 (the end of the Summer term 2023) could be eligible for the stipend.
+The COVID-19 response taken by the University was the introduction of the Extended Tuition Fee Stipend, which was applied to all PGR students who were expected to submit their thesis before 04 October 2023 (the end of the summer term 2023).

 If you are granted an extension due to the impact of COVID-19, you will be awarded a University of Essex Extended Tuition Fee Stipend.
 This will directly pay your University fees for the period of extension or completion.
 You do not need to apply separately for the ETFS.
 It should be included as part of the RSPB recommendation and will be applied following Faculty Dean (Postgraduate) approval.